(Including Credit Reporting Policy)

 We collect personal information in a number of ways, including:

-- Where you interact directly with our employees and such other persons acting for us or on our behalf, such as our customer service team or People team;
+- Where you interact directly (including by telephone and video link-up) with our employees and such other persons acting for us or on our behalf, such as our customer service team or People team

 - Through the use of work allocation devices and software; and